HaneenEhdaa/Categorize-a-list-of-numbers/readm.md

-Pronblem Statement:
+Problem Statement:
 Title: Categorize a list of numbers into even or odd\
-Description: Add a list of numbers, Iterate each number in the list using for for-loop Use the switch case to check if it is even or odd.
+Description: Add a list of numbers, Iterate each number in the list using for-loop Use the switch case to check if it is even or odd.